ValdiviaDev/RTS-balancing-research/docs/README.md

 ### Other aspects to take in account

 I've calculated the payoff table having only one cost, but in almost any RTS there's more than one parameter to consider when scouting a unit.
-This different parameters could be for example, gold, wood and oil; like in the 1995 [Blizzard](https://www.blizzard.com)'s game, [Warcraft II](https://en.wikipedia.org/wiki/Warcraft_II:_Tides_of_Darkness).
+This different parameters could be for example; gold, wood and oil; like in the 1995 [Blizzard](https://www.blizzard.com)'s game, [Warcraft II](https://en.wikipedia.org/wiki/Warcraft_II:_Tides_of_Darkness).

-//FORMULA
+In this case, we should assign a **rarity index** to every  one of these three resources.
+Let's say we only have these three resources to consider.
+I'll call them **a**, **b** and **c**; and I'll call every rarity cost as the recource + RI.
+With this we can extrpolate this fromula for calculating a total unit's cost.

+**cost =  a * aRI + b * bRI + c * cRI**

+I'll talk more IN depth about this aspect of an RTS [later]().

 //DPS